Agapanthus

 Some species of Agapanthus are commonly known as lily of the Nile, or African lily in the UK.
-However, they are not lilies and all of the species are native to Southern Africa (South Africa, Lesotho, Eswatini, Mozambique), though some have become naturalized in scattered places around the world (Australia, Great Britain, Mexico, Ethiopia, Jamaica, etc.).
+However, they are not lilies, and all of the species are native to Southern Africa (South Africa, Lesotho, Eswatini, Mozambique), though some have become naturalized in scattered places around the world (Australia, Great Britain, Mexico, Ethiopia, Jamaica, etc.).

 Species boundaries are not clear in the genus, and in spite of having been intensively studied, the number of species recognized by different authorities varies from 6 to 10.
 The type species for the genus is Agapanthus africanus.
-A great many hybrids, and cultivars, have been produced.
+Many hybrids and cultivars have been produced.
 They are cultivated throughout warm areas of the world.
 They can especially be spotted throughout Northern California.
 Most of these were described in a book published in 2004.

 Description

 Agapanthus is a genus of herbaceous perennials that mostly bloom in summer.
 This leads to the Australian common name, Star of Bethlehem, as it blooms just before Christmas.
 The leaves are basal, curved, and linear, growing up to 60 cm long.
 They are rather leathery and arranged in two opposite rows.
 The plant has a mostly underground stem called a rhizome (like a ginger 'root') that is used as a storage organ.
 The roots, which grow out of the rhizome, are white, thick and fleshy.

 The inflorescence is a pseudo-umbel subtended by two large deciduous bracts at the apex of a long, erect scape, up to 2 m tall.
 They have funnel-shaped or tubular flowers, in hues of blue to purple, shading to white.
-Some hybrids and cultivars have colors not found in wild plants which includes bi-colored blue/lavender and white flowers and white flowers flushed with pink as the blooms mature.
+Some hybrids and cultivars have colors not found in wild plants which includes bi-colored blue/lavender and white flowers flushed with pink as the blooms mature.
 The ovary is superior.
 The style is hollow.
 Agapanthus does not have the distinctive chemistry of Allioideae.